ziparker/draft/README.md

 # DRAFT

-draft is a file transfer tool that was designed to fill a niche need for fast transfers of multi-terabyte files across multiple Ethernet links.
+draft is a file transfer tool designed to fill a niche need for fast transfers of multi-terabyte files across multiple Ethernet links.

 draft is currently in very early stages of development.